JoelANB/Arduino-Projects/Alarm Clock and Temperature Sensor/README.md

 - 16x2 LCD Arduino Screen (comes in standard Arduino starter kit)
 ![Alarm Clock Setup](https://github.com/JoelANB/Arduino-Projects/assets/60829930/fd6a4604-1d16-4fc0-a90f-fe7460f2f65b)

+## Note on Firmata Setup
+The standard Firmata setup used by the Arduino to communicate with Python via pyFirmata is not quite enough.
+A slightly modified `.ino` file is included here which should allow the code in this repository to work.
+See [here](https://github.com/JoelANB/Arduino-Projects/tree/main/Alarm%20Clock%20and%20Temperature%20Sensor/new_standard_firmata)

 ## Music Credit
 - Calming music credits:
 Aqua Euphoria (with Lucentia) (432 Hz) by Spheriá | https://soundcloud.com/spheriamusic